rmolinari/thesis_1999/1999_thesis.typ

 === The basic module for $P_e$

-The $P_e$ requriements are simpler than those of the first kind, and we implement a standard diagonalisation approach to satisfy them.
+The $P_e$ requirements are simpler than those of the first kind, and we implement a standard diagonalization approach to satisfy them.
 To ensure that $B leqt G$ we again use a system of cycles, but now we only have a one-dimensional arrangement.

 Again, suppose $e$ is fixed, and write $Theta$ for $Theta_e$.
 We have a $omega$-sequence of cycles, and again threaten